Trevor Huddleston: Return to England, Tanzania and Mauritius

-In 1974, Huddleston was questioned by the police in connection with complaints of alleged sexual abuse made by the parents of four boys who had been playing in Huddleston's office.
-In his statement Huddleston said "I have never done anything to harm a child ...
-Neither do I consider it indecent to pat a child on the bottom or pinch him ...
+In 1974, Huddleston was questioned by the police in connection with complaints of alleged sexual impropriety made by the parents of four boys who had been playing in Huddleston's office.
+In his statement Huddleston said "I have never done anything to harm a child...
 The boys are telling the truth but the implications of indecency are completely absurd."
 The police report recommended charging him with four counts of gross indecency, but because of his high profile, the matter was referred to the director of public prosecutions, Sir Norman Skelhorn.
 Skelhorn decided not to charge him after consulting Labour party figures.
 According to some sources, the existence of the investigation and report was only uncovered as part of research for the 2004 publication of Piers McGrandle's biography (see below).
 However, there was no reason for the report to be public, if the case for prosecution had been dismissed.

 In his biography, Trevor Huddleston: Turbulent Priest, Piers McGrandle quotes Archbishop Desmond Tutu and Bishop Gerald Ellison dismissing the claims as a plot by the South African Bureau of State Security (B.O.S.S.) to discredit a prominent opponent of apartheid.
 Tutu wrote the foreword for the McGrandle book, and Archbishop Rowan Williams the afterword.
 McGrandle was a part-time chaplain to Huddleston, and wanted to introduce Huddleston to a new generation.
 At a service to mark the Centenary of Huddleston's birth in June 2013, many people testified to the impact Huddleston had made on their faith and practice as Anglicans, and others, as activists.